Skip to main content

 2. Rendering Video

 The status of the webcam and mic is now displayed.
-If the webcam is turned on, we will require the participant's webcamStream which we will obtain from the useParticipant hook, in order to display the participant's video.
+Now whenever a participant's webcam is turned on, to display their video, you will require their webcamStream which can be obtained from the useParticipant hook.

-Step 1: Let's get the webcamStream and define a <video> tag which will render the video of the participant.
-We will use the useRef to create a reference to this video tag.
+Step 1: Obtain the webcamStream and define a <video> tag which will render the video of the participant.
+You need to use the useRef hook to create a reference to this video tag.

 import { useRef } from "react";